cer/event-sourcing-examples/README.md

 # About the Eventuate Platform

-The application is built using the Eventuate platform, which provides the following event store implementations
+The application is built using [Eventuate](http://eventuate.io/), which is an application platform for writing transactional microservices.
+It provides a simple yet powerful event-driven programming model that is based on event sourcing and Command Query Responsibility Segregation (CQRS).
+Eventuate solves the distributed data management problems inherent in a microservice architecture.
+It consists of a scalable, distributed event store and client libraries for various languages and frameworks including Java, Scala, and the Spring framework.

+There are two versions of Eventuate:

 * [Eventuate SaaS server](http://eventuate.io/usingeventuate.html) - this is a full featured event store that is hosted on AWS
 * [Eventuate Local](http://eventuate.io/usingeventuate.html) - an open-source event store that is built using MySQL and Kafka